The Creeping had its European première at FrightFest 2022

 Cut to 1985, some two decades later, and the now adult Anna (Riann Steele), still in mourning from her father’s death, is now returning to that Somerset cottage to look after her demented grandmother Lucy Blakeley (Jane Lowe), with help from kindly local Karen (Sophie Thompson).
 If Lucy at times seems barely present, the house, though full of memories (pictures, diaries, toys), is marked by other absences too.
 For Lucy’s daughter Maggie died giving birth to Anna, Lucy’s husband William (Peter MacQueen) passed away not long after, and Anna is still grieving the much more recent death of Harry.
 Now Lucy is the only family that Anna has left – although every night, at 3.23, something else is forcefully making its presence felt, and the increasingly alarmed Anna suspects that Lucy may know more than she is saying.

 The Creeping is a ghost story and a mystery, predicated on a traumatic family secret.
-While Lucy’s dementia makes the film superficially akin to recent horrors like Jordan Graham’s Sator (2019), Natalie Erika James’ Relic (2020), and Xia Magnus’ Sanzaru (2020), with Lucy’s vanishing memories dominated by one that very much wishes to stay alive, there is also an interesting – if understated – racial element to Hooper’s film, as the mixed-race Anna represents an intersection of her parents’ different backgrounds, bridging not just the barrier between the living and the dead, but also two very different perceptions of English parochialism.
+While Lucy’s dementia makes the film superficially akin to recent horrors like Jordan Graham’s Sator (2019), Natalie Erika James’ Relic (2020), Xia Magnus’ Sanzaru (2020) and Jonathan Zaurin’s Wyvern Hill (2021), with Lucy’s vanishing memories dominated by one that very much wishes to stay alive, there is also an interesting – if understated – racial element to Hooper’s film, as the mixed-race Anna represents an intersection of her parents’ different backgrounds, bridging not just the barrier between the living and the dead, but also two very different perceptions of English parochialism.
 Her obvious alienation amid the all-white congregation at the local church speaks volumes, yet here, in this somewhat cloyingly incestuous Little Britain of the Eighties, it is multicultural Anna who embodies both a breakaway from the stuffy past and a brighter future for the nation.